Flashback (1982) Andrew “The Boston Strangler” Toney Scores 34 in GM7 ECF Vs The Celtics

 Follow @David Astramskas

-When people talk about the great 76ers Championship team of the 80s, with the late great Moses Malone and Dr J, Andrew Toney’s name often doesn’t get name dropped.
-That’s a real shame, because “The Boston Strangler” not only deserves more love for destroying the Celtics in games Four (39 points on 14 of 21 shooting) and Seven (34 points on 14 of 23 shooting) of the 1982 ECF, he deserves more love as one of the most underrated scorers of the decade.
+When people talk about the great 76ers Championship team of the 80s with the late great Moses Malone and Dr J, Andrew Toney’s name often doesn’t get name dropped.
+That’s a real shame!
+“The Boston Strangler” not only deserves more love for destroying the Celtics in Games Four (39 points on 14-of-21 shooting) and Seven (34 points on 14-of-23 shooting) of the 1982 ECF, he deserves more love as one of the most underrated scorers of the decade.
 Toney was so deadly and feared, the Celtics brought in defensive specialist Dennis Johnson to stop him.